fbohz/fbohz.github.io/_posts/2020-07-07-going_beyond_usestate_react.markdown

 **Should we adopt Hooks?**

-Hooks are fairly new, but apps are using them, there's still a lot of hype around them.
-A lot of companies have built scalable apps without hooks, so it'll take time to migrate to hooks.
-Below are some resources you can use in your learning of these exciting hooks.
+Hooks are fairly new, and there's still a lot of hype around them.
+However, a lot of companies have built scalable apps without hooks.
+So for some companies, it'll take time to migrate to hooks.
+Below are some resources you can use in your learning of these exciting Hooks.

 - [React Redux Hooks](https://react-redux.js.org/next/api/hooks).
 Look into the useSelector.
 - [Complete guide of useEffect](https://overreacted.io/a-complete-guide-to-useeffect/).